- An opportunity discover the two rulers who first opened Japan to the West, Emperor Meiji and Empress Shōken

-When you travel with Journy, we’ll provide up-to-date information on specific COVID-19 precautionary measures and policies.
+When you travel with Journy, your personal trip designer will provide up-to-date information on specific COVID-19 policies and considerations.

 To access the Meji Shrine, take the JR Yamanote Line to Harajuku Station and exit from the Omotesando side.
 From there, it's a short walk to the park entrance.

 Get paired with an expert to plan your trip

 No two Journy itineraries are the same since every single one is built with considerations for your preferred pace of travel, budget, dietary restrictions, interests, and so much more.
 Here’s how it works.

 Get paired with an expert trip designer within 24 hrs.